 Your press release will receive more attention if you include a personal note, regardless of whether you know the recipient or not.
 The more you are familiar with the work of your recipient, the more likely your work is to receive attention from them.
 For example, if you are sending your press release to a blog you regularly read, you could begin: “Dear ____, I am an avid reader of your blog.
 I particularly enjoyed your post about ____ because ____.
 I am sending you a press release of my upcoming show as based on your work I think it might be of interest to you.
 Sincerely, _____.”

 I am a firm believer in targeting key recipients and including personal notes with your press release.
-If you decide to go another route and send out as many copies as you can, make sure that you are abiding by the anti-spam rules in Canada.
-You can read more about this here.
+If you decide to go another route and send out as many copies as you can, make sure that you are abiding by the anti-spam rules in your country.

 OK, show me some examples